-Class Act is the Traverse Theatre's flagship education project, challenging senior pupils from across Edinburgh to become playwrights; creating brand new scripts to be premiered on the Traverse stage.
+Class Act is the Traverse Theatre's flagship education project, challenging senior pupils from across Edinburgh to become artists and writers, creating brand new creative work to be premiered by the Traverse.

 The project has involved playwrights such as Stef Smith, David Greig, Nicola McCartney, Douglas Maxwell and Gregory Burke.
 Plays have been brought to life by actors including Molly Innes, Colin McCredie, Kevin McKidd, Ryan Fletcher, Grant O’Rourke, Cora Bissett and Katrina Bryan.

 I have been involved in Class Act several times and I have found that it has been universally beneficial for all pupils involved...
 Class Act has been a great boon for young people and I have seen their confidence grow throughout the process.

 Class Act is a project which, in my experience, changes lives for young people involved.
 Every time I do the project it changes mine.